How to Import CSV Files in a Node.js App

 console.log(`Saving user: ${row.Name} - ${row.Email}`);

-// Save to DB or process business logic here
+// Save to DB or enqueue background job here

 });